sirkoik/FallingObjects/README.md

 # FallingObjects
- Field of falling THREE.js objects
+ Snowfall

 # Has
 * Randomized field of falling objects with independent sizes and orientation / rotation vectors for each object.
 * Re-generation that involves fading an object out and then fading it in again at a new location from above.
 * Custom meshes that are pre-loaded and then cloned at random to generate the field.
 * HDR IBL background.
-* Unreal-style bloom shader.
+* Unreal Engine-style bloom shader.
 * Fully pannable viewport.

 # Current tasks